Heroes of History

 Heroes of History Review: A Civilization Sim with Swagger

-Time-traveling taxes, fantasy farming, and city-building shenanigans—yes, you can have it all.
+Time-traveling taxes, fantasy farming, and city-building shenanigans: you can actually have it all.

 My First Pyramid Was Crooked but Glorious

 It started with a sandpit and a few dusty workers blinking in the sun.
-That’s how my journey began in Heroes of History.
+That's how my journey kicked off in Heroes of History.
 Ancient Egypt.
-Warm, slightly windy, and full of potential.
-The tutorial dropped me in with little more than a promise: build your civilization and make history.
-No pressure, right?
+Warm.
+A little windy.
+Full of potential.
+The tutorial gave me nothing but a vague promise: build a civilization and, sure, make history.
+No pressure.

-Within ten minutes, I had a grain farm, a barracks, and a tiny marketplace that suspiciously looked like a lemonade stand.
-Still, it worked.
+Ten minutes in, I had a grain farm, a barracks, and a marketplace that looked suspiciously like a lemonade stand.
+Still worked.
 Resources trickled in.
-The little villagers bustled about with their clay pots and torches like they had somewhere very important to be.
-Every tap rewarded me with progress—crops, coins, stone, the essentials of every good empire.
+Villagers hustled around with their clay pots and torches like they had somewhere important to be.
+Every tap gave me crops, coins, stone: the building blocks of empire.

-The pacing was sharp early on.
+The early pacing?
+Sharp.
 I had goals.
-I had gods to impress.
-I was ready to put the "pharaoh" in "fairly competent strategy player."
+I had gods.
+I was ready to slap "pharaoh" on my resume.

 The Age of Tap and Pray